jries/SMAP/LocMoFit/docs/basics/GUIOverview.md

 There are two tabs:
 * **[Plot]** showing the data as points and the model as an image.
 In the control panel:
-   * You can playback the process of optimization if its history is saved.
+   * you can playback the process of optimization if its history is saved.
-   * You can define the pxiel size for rendered image above.
+   * you can define the pxiel size for rendered image above.
-   * Normally the data is transforemd.
+   * normally the data is transforemd.
 You can transform the model instead by checking the checkbox **Move model**.
 * the common tab **[Fitted_Par]**.